 Universal Records in Russia seemingly authorized a CD release of the leaked Eminem EP "Straight from the Lab", complete with a number of bonus tracks (such as the otherwise unavailable "Explosion" and some obviously fan-made remixes), as its seven tracks would have barely constituted an 'album.'
 Despite the fact that full scans of this album can be found online, and the entire disc (including bonus tracks) is offered on Russian MP3 sites, a physical copy of this CD seems impossible to find - a likely reason being that Universal clearly sourced the disc from the original leaked MP3's, which are low quality and contain countless glitches.

-It should be noted that whilst it's an official division of Universal Records, copyright laws in Russia are virtually non-existent, because it is only in recent years that western music has started to be officially released there, so there was an established bootleg trade.
+It should be noted that whilst it's an official division of Universal Records, copyright laws in Russia were virtually non-existent until very recently, and it is only in recent years that Western music has started to be officially released there, so there was an established bootleg trade.